Our2020View/Our2020View.github.io/coldweather.md

 **My RV Antifreeze Experiment**

-After a few winter seasons of using antifreeze in the tanks, I did some <b>RV antifreeze testing</b> to see just how cold it needed to be before antifreeze added to our waste tanks became ineffective.
+After a few winter seasons of using antifreeze in the tanks, I did some RV antifreeze testing to see just how cold it needed to be before antifreeze added to our waste tanks became ineffective.
 Sadly to say, I was dissapointed at the results.
 It turns out adding antifreeze to tanks might just be more of a psychological benefit than an actual advantage.

 <img src="/assets/webantifreeze1.jpg"/>